 Though the shock risk in every electrical installation is something which every electrician must concern him, there is also the increase in the number of fires caused not only by faults in wiring, but also by defects in appliances.
 In order to start a fire there must be either be sustained heat or an electric spark of some kind.
 Sustained heating effects are often to be found in overloaded conductors, bed connections, and loosefining contacts and so on.
-If the contacts of a switch are really bad, then arching will occur which could start a fire in some nearby combustible material, such as blackboard, chipboard, sawdust and the like.
-The purpose of a fuse is to cut off the faulty circuit in the event of an excessive current flowing in the circuit.
-But fuse-protection is not always a guarantee that the circuit is safe from the risk.
-The wrong six of fuse, for instance 15 A wires instead of 5 A wires, will render the circuit dangerous.
+If the

+The second start a fire in some second start a fire in som

-Fires can also be caused by an eat-leakage current causing arcing between live metalwork and, say, a gas pipe.
-Again, fuses are not always of use in the protection of a circuit against the occurrence of fire.
-Residual-current (RCD) are often used instead of fuses to detect small fault currents and to isolate the faulty circuit from the supply.
+Again, fuses are not always of use in the protection of a content of the Residual-content (MCD) are often used instead of to detect small fault currents and to isolate the faulty circuit from the supply.